Dr. Eric Ochs, Registered Psychologist in Victoria, BC

 Cognitive Behaviour Therapies (CBT) Work

 Working with other members of the client’s care community (e.g., medical professionals), my aim is always to bring about the best possible therapeutic outcomes.
 Although many different mental health workers offer talk therapy to clients, psychologists are generally considered to be one of the most highly trained specialists in delivering this type of therapy.
-As a Registered Psychologist who operates under the Health Professions Act (HPA), the privacy and confidentiality rights of my clients are legally protected.
+In addition, as a Registered Psychologist who operates under the Health Professions Act (HPA), the privacy and confidentiality rights of my clients are legally protected.

 CBT for Anxiety and Depression